YeagerCS/sneaker.js/README.md

 ## Examinable
 Coming soon...

+## Problem
+The files in the `script` folder were supposed to be uploaded as an npm package to use it in the app.
+I published a package called 'sneakerlib' which you can now install with `npm i sneakerlib`, but you can't actually use it in sneaker.js.
+The problem lays within the express server.
+The express server serves the index.html file on each route and serves other files on routes where they exist.
+You cann check `application.cjs`.
+Now, when trying to import a npm package, due to the express server, it can't import it because it searches for it locally.
+Like if you import `import { v4 } from "uuid"`, it tries to import `127.0.0.1:3000uuid`, which obviously doesn't work.
+I tried to bundle the application with parcel, but parcel introduces several new problems which basically invalidate half the progress up until this point.
+I'll try some more things, but for now **you are not able to use npm packages** and you need to use the sneaker.js files from the scripts directory instead of the 'sneakerlib'.

 ## Conclusion
 That is the first documentation of sneaker.js and might be expanded upon in the future.